kwilkins/dnd/west-marches/west-marches-reference-doc.md

   * If a location right off of a road, river, or trail, then a character following the road, river, or trail will automatically find the location(assuming it isn’t hidden).

 * Familiar Locations
-  * Familiar locations are those which a character has visited more than once.
-Characters within the same hex as a familiar location can be assumed to automatically find the location.
-Under certain circumstances, characters may also be considered “familiar” with a location even if they’ve never been there.
+  * Characters within the same hex as a familiar location can be assumed to automatically find the location.

 * Unfamiliar Locations
   * Unfamiliar locations are found using encounter checks.
 Characters spending time to specifically search a particular area enter exploration mode.
 They make no progress towards exiting their current hex, but the DM continues making the necessary encounter checks (to represent the result of their search).
 If the party is looking for something specific that they suspect might be in the area, the DM may allow another check each watch for that location and only that location(any other encounter for this check is ignored).

 #### Standard Disclaimer
 There are times when encounter chances are higher than normal or might even happen for certain.
 I will not tell you this information outright, but will provide contextual clues or environment descriptions to hint.
-Resting within an underground dungeon or traveling through a region under control by a faction will most likely carry higher encounter probabilities.
+Resting within an underground dungeon or traveling through a region under control by an opposing faction might carry higher encounter probabilities.

 ### Awarding XP
 The standard ways of earning XP are defeating enemies in combat, exploring the world, and solving/finishing quest lines.
 However, there are extra XP bonuses available to you if you play your character's motivations and help your fellow adventurer solve their own quests.